trentm/molybdenum/docs/api.md

             "name": $name
           }
           // The following are optional.
 Just including the above would be
-          // typical for a POST to create a new repo entry in the hub.
+          // typical for a POST to create a new repo entry in the molybdenum server.
           "before": $before_sha,
           "after": $after_sha,
           "ref": $ref